Riverside Red Wave: History

-In the fall of 1987, Bobby Brett and his brothers George, John, and Ken purchased their Salinas franchise for $250,000.
+In the fall of 1987, Bobby Brett and his brothers George, John, and Ken purchased the Salinas franchise for $250,000.
 The Brett ownership group signed a player development contract with the San Diego Padres.
 With two months until opening day the city approved a stadium lease with the club that included $1.5 million to upgrade the Riverside Sports Center.
 The team was headed to the inland empire where they hastily prepared for the season.
 Construction quickly ensued to bring the stadium capacity from 1,200 to 3,500.
 Clubhouses, offices, and concession facilities were added to the complex.

 The Riverside Press-Enterprise newspaper ran a name the team contest.
 With over three thousand entries a new team name was selected, the Red Wave.

-Despite a slow start the team finished the year 85-57 to claim the Southern division title.
+Despite a slow start the team finished the year 85-57 to claim the Southern Division title.
 In the division round of the post season the Red Wave beat the Palm Springs Angels in five games to advance to the league championship.
 Riverside swept the Stockton Ports to win the California League.

 Riverside may have won a league title on the field, but it finished last in attendance.
 The team was met with resistance in their efforts to sell beer at the games.
 At the time beer sales accounted for roughly fifteen percent of team's revenue.
-This would cost the Pilots over $80,000 over the course of their existence.
+This would cost the Red Wave over $80,000 over the course of their existence.
 Multiple attempts to obtain a license to sell beer were met with resistance.
 The club eventually conceded these efforts and accepted that attendance figures would fail to meet expectations.

 The team's inaugural season proved to be their most successful.
-The Red Wave went an identical 64-78 in the next two seasons, finishing in last place in the southern division both years.
+The Red Wave went an identical 64-78 in the next two seasons, finishing in last place in the Southern Division both years.
 Following the conclusion of the 1990 season the club confirmed what had been long speculated, they would be relocating to a brand new ballpark in Adelanto.
 Upon moving the team adopted a unique moniker to represent the region, the High Desert Mavericks.